-This wrap is quick and easy to prepare with one tortilla, fresh spinach, and sliced turkey from your local deli.
+This wrap is one of the quickest and easiest one person meals to prepare – you only need one tortilla, fresh spinach, and sliced turkey from your local deli.
 For taste, add your favorite condiments, such as hot chili sauce, pepper, mustard, mayonnaise, or ranch.

 - One tortilla (small or medium)